davidpots/playsongnotes/_songs/x [Wyclef Jean] Gone Till November.md

 ## This lesson is just for the intro & verse riff!

 If you want to learn how to play the entire song, let me know.
-Right now I'm only teachinig the cool fingerpicking riff you hear at the beginning and in the verse.
+Right now I'm only teaching the cool fingerpicking riff you hear at the beginning and in the verse.

 ## Intro and verse fingerpicking riff